jaykishanmutkawoa/My-Bash-Scripts/README.md

 12. pre-reboot-info.sh
 - Script to take some trace of process, netstat, etc..

+13. AppRedisOtherBackup.sh
+- Doing backup of Redis, apps and other db

+14. Miscellanous
 - Miscellaneous file contains some commands for reference - one line script